microsoft/azureloadtesting-extension/README.md

 Whenever you modify your Locust script or YAML configuration, you can re-run the test by executing **Run load test (Azure Load Testing)**.

 For more information, visit the [Azure Load Testing documentation](https://learn.microsoft.com/azure/load-testing/).

+## Privacy and preview terms
+By using the Azure Load Testing extension for VS Code, you agree to the [Microsoft Azure Load Testing Extension for Visual Studio Code Preview terms](https://aka.ms/malt-vscode/license).
+Review the [transparency note](https://aka.ms/malt-vscode/transparency) to understand about usage, limitations, and ways to improve Copilot Chat during the technical preview.

+Your code is yours.
+We follow responsible practices in accordance with our [Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement) to ensure that your code snippets will not be used as suggested code for other users of GitHub Copilot.

+To get up-to-date security fixes, use the latest version of the Copilot extension and Visual Studio Code.

+## Telemetry
+Visual Studio Code collects usage data and sends it to Microsoft to help improve our products and services.
+Read the [Microsoft Privacy Statement](https://www.microsoft.com/privacy/privacystatement) to learn more.
+If you don't want to send usage data to Microsoft, you can set the telemetry.enableTelemetry setting to false.
+Get more information in the [FAQ section](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).